hoodiecrow/ConsTcl/README.md

         }]]
 ```

-Else, bind an argument to the first item in the formals lists and cdr the formals list until the dotted end comes up.
+Otherwise, bind an argument to the first item in the formals lists and cdr the formals list until the dotted end comes up.
 Bind all the remaining arguments to it.

 ```
     } else {